LivePersonInc/faas-client-node-/README.md

 #### DPoP authorization

 The client supports Oauth2+DPoP authorization ONLY FOR INTERNAL USE in service-to-service.
 Required methods can be configured during the initialization as 'authStrategy.'
-You must provide your implementation of the `getAccessToken` and `getDpopHeader` methods.
+You must provide your implementation of the `getAccessTokenInternal` and `getDpopHeaderInternal` methods.

 Example: